littledivy/covid19-pune/README.md

 * Pneumonia
 * Difficulty breathing (severe cases)

+## March 14

+5 more teste positive in Pune City.

 ## March 13

 A student from the US tests positive.
 Total 10 cases in Pune.